2013301020135/computationalphysics_N2013301020135/Chapter-1/Exercise-4/Homework 4.md

 ## *Conclusion*
  - As we can see from these graphs, all the dots calculate according to the Euler method are precisely located on the analytical solution curve.
- - We con conclude from the data printed by the program that in this case, no matter how long the time step is, are exactly the exact results.
+ - We can conclude from the data printed by the program that in this case, no matter how long the time step is, are exactly the exact results.
  - Since the Euler method always yield the exact results in this case, the time step length makes no difference in the results at all.

 ---